 The trail starts on the Mississippi River across from the mouth of the Missouri River at Camp Dubois in Illinois, just north of St. Louis, Missouri.
-The expedition followed the Missouri River as it winds along through the woodlands of Missouri and along the border with Kansas before winding its way north and dissecting the Iowa-Nebraska border.
+The expedition followed the Missouri River as it winds along through the woodlands of Missouri and along the border with Kansas before winding its way north and dissecting the Iowa - Nebraska border.
 The landscape breaks from the deciduous woodlands out through the Loess Hillsides and onto the prairie, cutting up through the Great Plains of South and North Dakota and then begins its long trek across the state of Montana.
 From eastern Montana and the confluence with the Yellowstone River, the Missouri cuts across the Great Plains and into the hill country before winding through a two-hundred-mile stretch that includes the Charles M. Russell National Wildlife Area and the Missouri Wild and Scenic River area known as the Missouri Breaks.
-In this section the river runs wild and looks much as it did 200 years ago when Captain Clark wrote in his journal:
+In this section the river runs wild and looks much as it did 200 years ago when Captain Clark wrote in his journal: In the middle of Montana, the expedition ran into the Great Falls, a series of five falls with rapids in between.
+They were not navigable and the expedition would take a month to portage the 18 miles around them.
+Today most of these rapids are under water and the falls only flow when there is enough water, as dams sit immediately behind each of the five falls.
+In western Montana the Missouri's headwaters are found in a valley at Three Forks, Montana, where the confluence of the Jefferson, Madison, and Gallatin rivers forms the Missouri River.
+It was Lewis & Clark who discovered the headwaters in 1805 and named them after President Jefferson, Vice President Madison, and Secretary of the Treasury Gallatin.

 "as we passed on it Seemed as if those Seens of Visionary enchantment would never have an end; for here it is too that nature presents to the view of the traveler vast ranges of walls of tolerable workmanship, So perfect indeed are those falls that I Should have thought that nature had attempted here to rival the human art of Masonry had I not recollected that She had first began her work."
+WILLIAM CLARK may 31st friday 1805